 Plantain leaves are grandma’s medicine for a pup’s nose inflammation, insect bites or an itchy groin.
 Mix the herbs with coconut oil and smear the concoction on Julio!
 It decreases topical pain and grows in your backyard!

-As far as the lily is concerned, try to keep your puppy away from the hosta plant.
-It contains toxins and can cause diarrhea, vomiting, lethargy and depression in our four-legged friend.
+As far as the lily is concerned, keep your puppy away from the hosta plant.
+It contains toxins and can give your dog diarrhea, vomiting, lethargy and depression.

 Can Dogs Eat Plantains?
 Conclusion